-- Appointing/recruiting a suitable person to the role of event welfare officer and liaising with this person on all safeguarding related matters before, during and after the activity. - Undertaking or delegating an event and facility risk assessment and co-ordinating venue site visit/s prior to the event to include the event safeguarding officer

-- Ensuring the development, implementation and promotion of the event safeguarding plan that establishes minimum safeguarding standards for the event that are communicated to and agreed by constituent's sports, clubs, national or regional teams, or local authorities. - Ensuring adequate first-aid/medical cover for the event, which will comply with national governing body, local authority or other requirements. - In conjunction with the event welfare officer making decisions on appropriate responses to any safeguarding or disciplinary issues arising at the event/activity. - Ensuring that a complaints/disciplinary procedure are in place and implemented for participants and staff or volunteers at the event/activity (this should have clear links to the policies and procedures of the participating national governing bodies, schools and local authorities).
+- Appointing/recruiting a suitable person to the role of event welfare officer and liaising with this person on all safeguarding related matters before, during and after the activity. - Undertaking or delegating an event and facility risk assessment and co-ordinating venue site visit/s prior to the event to include the event safeguarding officer. - Ensuring the development, implementation and promotion of the event safeguarding plan that establishes minimum safeguarding standards for the event that are communicated to everyone involved in the event or activity. - Ensuring adequate first-aid/medical cover for the event, which will comply with national governing body, local authority or other requirements. - In conjunction with the event welfare officer making decisions on appropriate responses to any safeguarding or disciplinary issues arising at the event/activity. - Ensuring that a complaints/disciplinary procedure are in place and implemented for participants and staff or volunteers at the event/activity.

-3.2 Event Safeguarding Officer
+Event Safeguarding Officer